-Youth/Police Dialogues bring together racially and ethnically diverse groups of 15-20 youth and 6-8 police officers for 6 sessions conducted by professional facilitators.
+Youth/Police Dialogues bring together racially and ethnically diverse groups of local youth and police officers for interactive dialogue sessions conducted by professional facilitators.
 A lack of meaningful communication between youth and police is a serious public safety concern.
 We seek to improve these relationships by helping participants break down stereotypes and communication barriers and build mutual respect and understanding.

 Who participates in the Youth/Police Dialogues?

-Each Dialogue has 15-25 youth, 4-6 police officers, and 2 professional facilitators.
+Each Dialogue has 15-25 youth (ages 12-19), 4-6 police officers, and 2 professional facilitators.
 Youth and officers are recruited from the same neighborhood so they continue to have positive interactions outside the formal dialogue space.
 Facilitators are trained and receive ongoing coaching and feedback.

 What is discussed?